by Emily Temple

 Again with the origin stories (and again with McCarthy), we know, but we’d be fascinated to read about what the sociopathic Anton Chigurh was like as a younger man — where did his brutal, strange code and near complete lack of empathy come from?
 Has he ever been in love?
 These are questions worth exploring.

 Though Huxley plunges us into the future, we’d be interested in a prequel somewhere between here and there — if only so we can know what to look out for.
-Plus, we think such an unstable, transitional world might make for a lot of drama, not to mention end badly.
+Plus, we think such an unstable, transitional world might make for a lot of drama.

 What books would you add to this list?